Sustainable Development Goals

 16.1.4Proportion of population that feel safe walking alone around the area they live after dark

-Conflict-related deaths (indicator 16.1.2) have declined significantly in recent years, standing at 4.1 per 100,000 population in 2021, 80% lower than in 2015.
+Conflict-related deaths have declined significantly since 2015, standing at 5.5 per 100,000 population in 2022, down from 22.1 in 2015.

-As a measure of the feeling of safety, indicator 16.1.4 measures the share of the population who feel safe when walking alone after dark in the area they live.
+As a measure of the feeling of safety, this indicator measures the share of the population who feel safe when walking alone after dark in the area they live.
 Approximately 7 out of 10 on average worldwide say they feel safe, a share which has remained unchanged over the last 6 years.
 The highest share of people feeling safe can be found in Eastern and South-Eastern Asia (approx. 8 out of 10), with the lowest in Latin America and the Caribbean (approx. 4 out of 10).

 Note that the regional groupings used in the visualisation above (and all other visualisations on this page with regional data) follow the UN regional classification for the Sustainable Development Goals.